 If no localizing findings are present in otherwise healthy patients and serious illness is not suspected, patients can usually be observed at home without testing.
 In most, symptoms resolve quickly; the few who develop worrisome or localizing symptoms should be reevaluated and tested based on the new findings.

 Patients with certain underlying disorders may need testing even if they have no localizing findings and do not appear seriously ill.
 Because of the risk and devastating consequences of endocarditis, febrile injection drug users are usually admitted to the hospital for serial blood cultures and often echocardiography.
-Patients taking immunosuppressants require CBC; if neutropenia is present, testing is initiated and chest x-ray is done, as are cultures of blood, sputum, urine, stool, and any suspicious skin lesions.
+Patients taking immunosuppressants require complete blood count; if neutropenia is present, testing is initiated and chest x-ray is done, as are cultures of blood, sputum, urine, stool, and any suspicious skin lesions.
 Because bacteremia and sepsis are frequent causes of fever in patients with neutropenia, empiric broad-spectrum IV antibiotics should be given promptly, without waiting for culture results.

 Whether fever due to infection should be treated with antipyretics is controversial.
 Experimental evidence, but not clinical studies, suggests that fever enhances host defenses.